 The Monheim Triennale is a cycle of events that extends over three consecutive years.
 The editions, which are interwoven in terms of content and personnel, are called The Sound, The Prequel and The Festival.

-The Monheim Triennale goes beyond the mere presentation of concerts and creates open spaces for artistic stagings, encounters and experiments.
+The Monheim Triennale goes beyond the mere presentation of concerts and creates open spaces for artistic stagings, encounters and experiments – sometimes also in public places.
 The invited artists can each be heard several times with and in exclusive, new formats, thus allowing the audience to participate in the full range of their work.

 The first Monheim Triennale started on July 1, 2020 with the sound production "Could You Patent the Sun?" by composer Marcus Schmickler.
 The staging was a Corona-reduced foretaste of the works of the following years, in which during The Prequel 2021 and The Festival 2022 the artists created music and sound projects in exclusive formations, so-called signature projects, which were tailored to each other and to the people and places in Monheim am Rhein.